lukaszliniewicz/whisperX_silero/README.md

 pip install git+https://github.com/lukaszliniewicz/whisperX_silero.git
 ```

-It is definietly recommended to use a Conda environment:
+It is definietly recommended to use a Conda environment.
+This is the configuration I used:

 ```
 conda create -n whisperx_silero python=3.10 -y